BETA — Earn free Robux at earnaldo.com

 Communicating Under Pressure

 Monobombo lives or dies on communication, and the handicaps are designed to make it hard on purpose.
 The deaf monkey can't hear you talk, the blind monkey can't see you point, and the quiet monkey can't easily tell you what they know — so a team that just yells over each other will fail.
 The winning teams slow down for a half-second, establish who can receive which kind of signal, and then communicate in the channel that actually works: speak for the blind monkey, gesture or type for the deaf monkey, and give the quiet monkey simple yes/no prompts they can answer.
 Voice chat with friends makes it far easier, which is why the game is best played in a premade group.
-Stay calm, confirm each step out loud or on screen before acting, and don't let the ticking timer push the team into guessing — a wrong input under panic is how most bombs go off.
+Stay calm and confirm each step before acting — a wrong input under panic is how most bombs go off.

 Earning Wins